alan6k8/credit-one/README.md

-# Example access control mechanism for CreditOne
+# Example access control mechanism for CreditOnline
 ## Description of implementation
 Works as web application - basically a simple form.